bereketkibru/sampleExamQ-A/README.md

 You need to implement the CSS selectors to select the rows that must have a blue background.
 Which CSS selector should you use?
-1. thead:only-child, tbody:after, table:before
+A. thead:only-child, tbody:after, table:before

-2. tr [line |-0, 1, 3]
+B. tr [line |-0, 1, 3]

-3. tr:first-of-type, tr:last-of-type
+C. tr:first-of-type, tr:last-of-type

-4. tr:first-line, tr:last-child
+D. tr:first-line, tr:last-child

 ## Answer C
 ## Explanation